-It is always better to use the Microsoft Exchange Server with an SSL certificate because doing that ensures secure transmission of data.
+It is always better to use the Microsoft Exchange Server SSL certificate because doing that ensures secure transmission of data.
 So, you need the Microsoft Exchange Server SSL certificate to be configured while using services such as Outlook Anywhere, ActiveSync, Cutover Migration, etc.

 It provides robust SHA 256-bit encryption which makes data illegible to anyone other than the intended recipient.
 Since business communication involves the exchange of confidential information, businesses must use it to prevent unauthorized access to the in-transit data.